-Recovery homes receiving MHRB funding must be ORH certified, or in the process of obtaining certification.

-- 1. Complete interview and make referral to recovery housing if there is a housing need. - 2.
-Meet with client and/or guardian; also, families when warranted (with consents and release) to share information. - 3.
-Notify Board of referral to recovery housing. - 4.
-Complete discussion with each resident about the individual's current need, desire to maintain housing in sober environment and any obstacles to move out into the community.

-- 5. Establish plan for moving beyond recovery housing. - 6.
-Follow ORH outcomes standards by using tool on each resident at admission, 6 months and discharge; for any current resident that may not have completed admission data, please complete at next interval: 6 months or discharge; for clients that leave unable to complete discharge, staff are able to indicate they are completing the discharge data on behalf of resident and agency. - 7.
+- 1. If receiving MHRB funding, a recovery house must be ORH certified, or in the process of obtaining certification. - 2.
+Recovery Housing referral is made (treatment provider, probation officer, court, Hopeline, navigator, self, family) - 3.
+Meet with client and/or guardian.
+When warranted, meet with families when consent and release have been obtained to share information. - 4.
+Complete discussion with each resident about the individual's current need, desire to maintain housing in sober environment and any obstacles to move out into the community. - 5.
+Establish plan for moving beyond recovery housing. - 6.
+Follow ORH outcomes standards by using tool on each resident at admission, 6 months and discharge.
+Any current resident that may not have completed admission data, must have one completed at next interval (6 months or discharge).
+For clients that leave and are unable to complete at discharge, staff can indicate they are completing the discharge data on behalf of the resident and agency. - 7.
 Have written documentation files for each resident and maintain these files at discharge for those residents that move out. - 8.
-Document regular meetings with resident and if applicable and involved clean and sober family members to share information (with required consents and releases of information). - 9.
+Document regular meetings with resident, and if applicable, involve clean and sober family members to share information (with required consents and releases of information). - 9.
 Notify Board of identified changes to recovery housing programming or staffing. - 10.
-Provider will maintain waiting list specific to opiate use disorder for clients that are referred or seek services on their own according to ORC 5122-9-01, refer also to MHRB Policy 1-6.
+Provider will maintain a waiting list specific to opiate use disorder for clients that are referred or seek services on their own according to ORC 5122-9-01, refer also to MHRB Policy 1-6.